RedHat-Israel/ROSE/README.md

 ## Requirements

-To install the dependencies, run:
+First we need to get pipenv installed.
+The best way is to install it for your user:

+    pip install --user pipenv

+Now we can use pipenv to install the rest of the dependencies, and create a virtual environment:

     pipenv install

-You can also install packages from your distribution.
+You can also install packages from your distribution, but they may be too old.

 ## Running the server